 If you are interested in this type of tool, you can try our software for free here.

 After all, a financial forecast is nothing more than a mechanism to assess your company's profitability and find ways to improve it.
-It is therefore worth looking into the matter with interest!
+We hope we've helped you understand what is a Profit & Loss forecast and why it's important !

 Also on The Business Plan Shop